PeterHickman/pssh/README.md

 # pssh

-A simple tool to execute commands against multiple hosts
+A simple tool to execute commands on multiple hosts

 ## Purpose